bboylen/Fakebook/README.md

 ## To-do

 - Style with HTML/CSS and add JS (At the time of making this app, I have not learned much front-end development)
-- Fix Omniauth (FB access not working in production)
 - Allow posts to contain an image
 - Have Omniauth pull the User's Facebook profile photo
 - More functionality for deleting/editing user/comment/post information